samlobe/antibody-Kd-prediction/esm3_iPLL/README.md

     --sel2 "segid A or segid B"
 ```
 Arguments:
 - `pdb`       : Path to the reference PDB complex.
-- `fasta`   : Path to FASTA file containing sequences to score.
+- `sequence`  : Path to FASTA file containing sequences to score, or a single sequence as a string.
 - `--chain`   : Chain ID in the PDB file to replace with each FASTA sequence.
 - `--sel1`    : MDAnalysis selection string for interface side 1 (e.g. binder).
 - `--sel2`    : MDAnalysis selection string for interface side 2 (e.g. antigen).